Greek Housing Policies

 - Disposal of grease through patio drains or any interior floor drains causes problems and the cost of cleaning drains where there is evidence of grease being disposed of in this way will be passed on to the house as a cost not covered by the lease agreement.

 Trash Removal and RecyclingThe University will provide trash containers for garbage collection and recycle containers at locations throughout the quad.
 Construction materials and furniture should not be placed in trash containers.
-Please contact the Greek Facility Coordinator to make arrangements for the disposal of large items.
+Please contact the Housing Facility Staff Member to make arrangements for the disposal of large items.

 Facilities and Utilities

-- Housing and Dining Services will provide maximum two shovels a year to each house.
+- Housing Services will provide maximum two shovels a year to each house.
 Requests must be made via online maintenance requests.

 Cleaning and Maintenance

-- The housekeeping and cleaning service are under contract by the University.
-Housing and Dining Services will coordinate the services.
+- Housekeeping and cleaning services are under contract by the university.
+Housing Services will coordinate the services.

 - Cleaning schedules for Greek facilities apply to the academic year only.
 Summer cleaning operations are the responsibility of the Greek organization.

 - In accordance with the lease, all Greek buildings will be treated for pests during the summer months and at winter break.
-This service includes the entire house during the summer months as well as kitchen and basement during winter break.
+This service includes the entire house during the summer months and the kitchen and basement during winter break.
 Additional service and individual private spaces will be treated as necessary and can be scheduled through an online maintenance request.

 Right of Entry and Inspection